tinymce/tinymce-docs/tinydrive/jwt-authentication.md

 JWT is a standard authorization solution for web services and is documented in more detail at the [https://jwt.io/](https://jwt.io/) website.
 The guide aims to show how to setup JWT authentication for {{site.cloudfilemanager}}.

-> If you haven't tried any of the [Starter projects]({{site.baseurl}}/tinydrive/getting-started/#starterprojects)  yet, we urge you to try them before trying to implement your solution.
-The source is also available on Github to study.

 ## Overview

 - [Setting up JWT authentication for Tiny Drive](#settingupjwtauthenticationfortinydrive)